Streaming Cache Lifecycle

 When geometry leaves range or memory pressure rises:

-unloadMesh(...)clears the entity's live mesh referenceMeshResourceManager.release(entityId:)decrements shared cache refs when applicable- OOC stubs keep their CPU source warm unless explicitly cooled
+unloadMesh(...)clears the entity's live mesh referenceMeshResourceManager.release(entityId:)decrements shared cache refs when applicable- OCC stubs keep their CPU source warm until tile/root teardown

 6. Cache cleanup